Friday, February 28, 2014

 Ralph Waite: It was his time to go, but perhaps this isn’t the end

-Last night, as I was doing the customary things I always do before going to bed, I came here to turn off my computer and saw this headline on my screen: “Ralph Waite dead at 85.”
+Last night, as I was doing the customary things I always do before going to bed, I came into the living room to turn off my computer and saw this headline on the screen:

-The producers of the show saw the writing on the wall, and assumed CBS had no choice but to end the series.
-They wrote a final episode called “Founders Day”, which aired in March 1979 and concluded with Earl Hamner, the creator & narrator of the show, delivering the loveliest goodbye I’ve ever seen.
-(I included it below.)
+The producers saw the writing on the wall, and assumed CBS had no choice but to cancel their show.
+They wrote a final episode titled “Founders Day”, which aired in March 1979 and concluded with Earl Hamner, the creator & narrator of the show, delivering the loveliest goodbye I’ve ever seen.
+I included a short video of it below.

-But that was not the end; in a move that surprised everyone, CBS asked them to continue producing more episodes.
+But this was not the end after all; in a move that surprised everyone, CBS asked them to continue producing another season.
 I’d like to think such possibilities happen elsewhere as well.

 Rest in peace, John Walton